mathigon/textbooks/content/codes/content.md

 In the early 2000s, the Colombian government was fighting a civil war against groups of insurgents, who were hiding in camps in the South American rainforest.
-Occasionally, soldiers were captured by these rebels, and then had to spent months or even years in captivity.
+Occasionally, soldiers were captured by these rebels, and then had to spend months or even years in captivity.

 It is easy to lose hope when you’ve been chained up in a hostage camp for such a long time, unable to see your family, and guarded by armed guerilla forces.
 However, in 2010, there was reason to